Journey to Aquarius and the Romanovs

 Sergiev Posad (~70 km. from Moscow)

-- The Trinity Lavra is the main Russian monastery.
+The Trinity Lavra is the main Russian monastery.
 Traditional pilgrim place of the Russian kings.
-It was established by St. Sergius of Radonezh in 14th century.
+It was established by St. Sergius of Radonezh in 14th century.- St. Sergius of Radonezh is the most revered Russian saint.
+He is the Heavenly patron of Russia and the Russian Tsars (monarchs).

-- The island of Manhattan is the historical nucleus of the city of New York.
-Today, here are the highest skyscrapers, in which there are offices of the world’s leading banks and multinational corporations.
-Indigenous Indians considered this island sacred.
-Emigrants from the Soviet Union have traditionally settled near Manhattan, in neighboring Brooklyn, to the south of which the famous Brighton Beach, washed by the waters of the Atlantic Ocean.
+Manhattan, in neighboring Brooklyn, to the south of which the famous Brighton Beach, washed by the waters of the Atlantic Ocean.
 In 2013 the so-called Russian beach unlocked the ancient mystery of New York.
 A strong storm washed away the mass of coastal sand into the ocean, and stones that had previously been hidden under water were opened.
 On these stones were found engraved faces of people very familiar to the Russian emigrants from Brighton Beach.
 Most of them were very close to the Slavic type, including the eyes, the hair style, the beard and the long mustache.
 One of these images strongly resembles St. Sergius of Radonezh (14th century), although the age of the stone images is believed to be around 5000 years, i.e. they were made about 3600 years before the birth of St. Sergius.

 Pereslavl (~70 km. from Sergiev Posad)

-- Pereslavl is established on the shore of Lake Pleshcheyevo in the 12th century by prince Yuri the Long-Armed, who is also the founder of Moscow and number of other important Russian cities.
+Pereslavl is established on the shore of Lake Pleshcheyevo in the 12th century by prince Yuri the Long-Armed, who is also the founder of Moscow and number of other important Russian cities.- Pereslavl was beloved pilgrim place of the Russian monarchy.

 - It is the birthplace and princedom of Alexander Nevsky (13th century).
 He is the heavenly patron of Saint-Petersburg.
 He defeated the Swedish invaders near modern Saint-Petersburg, on the bank of the Neva River.
 This river’s origin is the Lake Ladoga.
 Before Russia’s adaption of Christianity, this lake had name Nevo.
 Interestingly, Mount Nevo or Nebo (in Russian – the Sky) is mentioned in the Hebrew Bible as the place where Moses was granted a view of the Promised Land (the Land of Israel).
 The view from the summit provides a panorama of the Holy Land.
 In Pereslavl, Alexander Hill provides spectacular view to the local lake that is among the most sacred and beautiful lakes of Russia.
 Near this hill is the legendary Blue Stone, on the lake’s shore.